rahmanidashti/SyntheticTestCollections/README.md

 ```

 ## Acknowledgments
-This research is supported by the Engineering and Physical Sciences Research Council [EP/S021566/1] and the EPSRC Fellowship titled “Task Based Information Retrieval” [EP/P024289/1].
+- This research is supported by the Engineering and Physical Sciences Research Council [EP/S021566/1] and the EPSRC Fellowship titled “Task Based Information Retrieval” [EP/P024289/1].
+- <a href="https://microsoft.github.io/msmarco/TREC-Deep-Learning.html" target="_blank">TREC 2023 Deep Learning Track Guidelines</a>